RobThree/IdGen/README.md

 All properties are read-only to prevent changes once an `IdGenerator` has been instantiated.

-The `IdGenerator` class provides a 'factory method' to quickly create an IdGenerator based on configuration file.
+The `IdGenerator` class provides a 'factory method' to quickly create an IdGenerator based on configuration file (.Net Framework only, not for .Net Core).
 To use this, add the following to your configuration:

 ```xml
 <configuration>